-The Ghost Engineer phenomenon refers to software engineers who appear to be working hard but are actually contributing very little.
-According to Stanford University research, 9.5% of engineers at major tech companies are paid well to do virtually nothing.
-This issue is exacerbated by remote work, ambiguous expectations, and organizational sluggishness, leading to hidden underperformance within engineering organizations.
+The Ghost Engineer phenomenon refers to software engineers who appear to be working hard but are actually doing very little.
+This term was coined by Stanford University researchers, who found that 9.5% of software engineers at major tech companies are paid well to do virtually nothing.
+These engineers are typically in roles where their primary responsibility is to write code, and their lack of contribution is not justified by other activities like mentoring or architecture work.
+(Source)

 What impact does the Ghost Engineer phenomenon have on organizations?

-Ghost engineers can cause organizational inefficiencies, missed deadlines, wasted resources, and decreased team morale.
-Ultimately, this hidden underperformance negatively affects profitability and erodes customer satisfaction.
+The Ghost Engineer phenomenon can lead to organizational inefficiencies, missed deadlines, wasted resources, and decreased team morale.
+Ultimately, this hidden underperformance negatively affects the company's profit and loss (P&L) and erodes customer satisfaction.
+(Source)

 What factors contribute to the Ghost Engineer phenomenon?